Pros and Cons of a Portfolio Career for Music Producers (Part 3)

 - Time management.
 When focusing on multiple projects at once, it can be difficult to assess just how much time to assign to each task in order to ensure steady progress overall.
 You’ll also be working outside the standard 9-5 hours, so must keep your working hours in check – overworking is exhausting!

 - Responsibility.
 With a portfolio career, every part of finance, planning, management and accounting will be entirely your responsibility, rather than handing some of the load to an employer or co-worker.
-This sounds a little scary, but it doesn’t have to be; as long as you are disciplined in your organisation, aware of your finances and able to problem-solve if anything goes wrong, the responsibility can become very freeing.
+This sounds a little scary, but it doesn’t have to be.
+If you are disciplined, organised, aware of your finances and able to problem-solve, the responsibility can become very freeing.

 - Maintaining a strong network and community presence.
 No matter the job role, reliably finding new clients takes consistency in communication and in showcasing work to suitable audiences.
 You’ll need to understand how to find and nurture a client to gain their trust in the long term.
-For some, this might look like posting on social media every day and interacting with your audience, while others might be building an email list, maintaining a website, networking at live events or asking previous clients for referrals.
+For some, this might look like posting on social media every day, while others might be building an email list.
+You could also be maintaining a website, networking at live events or asking previous clients for referrals.

 Is the Portfolio Career Right For You?

-If you are, like most music professionals, a creative person with many interests and a huge desire for variety, the portfolio career could well be a perfect fit.
+If you are a creative person with many interests, the portfolio career could be a perfect fit.

 The very point of a portfolio career is that it isn’t one-size-fits-all.
-It can be shaped and moulded to fit your interests and areas you would like to explore.
-The skills you learn as a music producer are so varied that they will open doorways to all sorts of new opportunities.
+You can shape and mould it to fit your interests and areas you would like to explore.
+The skills you learn as a music producer are so varied that they will open doorways to many new opportunities.

 Our CUA60520 Advanced Diploma of Music covers all of these skills and gets you ready for these opportunities, giving you solid ground to kick-start your career in music production and build the ultimate portfolio.